 Brian Bort grew up in the San Francisco Bay area, where he worked as a track coach after college.
 He received a Master of Fine Arts in Poetry and Literature before joining going into the military chaplaincy.
 Brian joined the Navy and went on active duty in 2018.
-He is currently the chaplain for the USS Shiloh, stationed in Yokosuka, Japan.
+He has served as the chaplain for the USS Shiloh, stationed in Yokosuka, Japan.
 He is currently serving in Okinawa, Japan.

 Michael was commissioned into the Navy’s Chaplain Candidate Program in 2010 and was commissioned as an active duty chaplain in 2012.
 He served as a staff chaplain aboard Naval Station Norfolk from 2013-2016.
 He then reported to his first Marine Corps assignment as battalion chaplain with 1st Tank Battalion, 1st Marine Division in CA. In April 2017, he transferred to 2nd Battalion, 7th Marines, and deployed to the Middle East, serving his unit spread across Syria, Iraq, Jordan, Kuwait and Afghanistan in support of Operations Inherent Resolve and Enduring Freedom.
 From September 2018 through October 2020, Michael served as the command chaplain for the cruiser USS LAKE CHAMPLAIN based in San Diego, CA. He then transferred to Kings Bay, GA, to serve as the command chaplain for Submarine Group 10 and Submarine Readiness Squadron 36.
 In June 2023, Michael concluded his active duty service and transferred to the Navy Reserves in Denver, CO, serving with Religious Ministry Support Unit, III Marine Expeditionary Force.

 Keith Connor (Navy)

 Kelsey has been passionate about Christian Science since she was a child.
 She had an interest in chaplaincy for years before feeling God's call to move forward with The Mother Church's Military Chaplain Training program.
 Kelsey was commissioned as a chaplain in the Air Force Reserves in December 2019.
 She transferred to the Air National Guard in May 2022 and currently serves at Otis Air National Guard Base in Cape Cod.
 She also works full-time at The Mother Church for the Committees on Publication.
-She and her husband live in Ayer, MA so they can be close to her stepson.

 Sarah Sampas (Air Force)

 Sarah Sampas became a chaplain candidate in the Air Force in 2014 and entered active duty as a chaplain in 2016.
-She is currently stationed at Lackland Air Force Base in Texas.
+She is currently stationed at Peterson Space Force Base in Colorado Springs, CO.
 She loves to be out with her squadrons but also supports chapel programs and occasionally preaches.
 She and her family are grateful for their many adventures in the Air Force chaplaincy.